 - For instance, when they complain that first half hour of The Avengers is surprisingly boring, they use a seeming casual shot of Natasha Romanoff, Steve Rogers, and Bruce Banner on a quiet dock, when in the actual film the audio in the background is of the Helicarrier taking flight

 - This is particularly bad on Thor: The Dark World.
-To elaborate: they say that Heimdall can see everything (wich is true).
-"Except for this spy", "thor's girlfriend" and "this gigantic ship directly above him".
+To elaborate: they say that Heimdall can see everything (which is true).
+"Except for this spy", "Thor's girlfriend" and "this gigantic ship directly above him".
 While it is true, the spy is, well, a spy.
 The fact that Jane can't be seen is treated as something extremely suspicious and Thor immediately sets out to find her.
 And for the ship, well that's because he was distracted taking down another, equally gigantic, invisible ship.
 On foot.
-With a dagger note .
+With a dagger.

-- Medium Shift Gag: Superman IV and Top Gun are made to look like they were taped on an old video cassette, and Breaking Bad is formatted in the style of a television preview.
+- Medium Shift Gag: Superman IV and Top Gun are made to look like they were taped on an old video cassette, and Breaking Bad, Game of Thrones and Entourage are formatted in the style of a television preview.

 - "Leo Squint" was acknowledged in the Inception trailer, as seen in the Japanese Ranguage entry.

 - The quotes narrated at the end of each vid usually are popular memes.

 - The Frozen trailer credits Idina Menzel as Elsa as "the wickedly talented Adele Dazeem," acknowledging John Travolta's famous 2014 Academy Awards gaffe.

 - For Super Smash Bros., Captain Falcon was credited as "Show Me Your Bewbs!"